OpenTermsArchive/engine/README.md

 - To receive all updates of `Facebook` documents, the URL is `https://github.com/OpenTermsArchive/contrib-versions/commits/main/Facebook.atom`.
 - To receive all updates of the `Privacy Policy` from `Google`, the URL is `https://github.com/OpenTermsArchive/contrib-versions/commits/main/Google/Privacy%20Policy.md.atom`.

-### Unsubscribe

-In order to not receive emails of updated services anymore, two links are included in every email received:

-- one to stop receiving all emails from bot@opentermsarchive.org
-- one to stop receiving emails of a particular document

-The latter consists in sending an email to contact@opentermsarchive.org to be manually removed from the corresponding list.
 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md).